 The Museu de Ciències Naturals de Barcelona (Barcelona Natural History Museum) was founded over 130 years ago as an institution in which to store a natural heritage collection now consisting of over three million specimens.
 The collection comprises articles from a wide range of fields, including mineralogy, petrology, palaeontology, zoology and botany.
 The collection has been enriched from year to year by donations from private individuals and through agreements between the museum, the Barcelona Zoo and Catalan National Parks.

 The museum is spread out in the city, with three main locations:

 The Botanical Garden of Montjuic offers visitors a view of vegetation from five different regions in the world with a Mediterranean-type climate.
-The purposes of the garden are the conservation and documentation of Catalan natural heritage and the promotion of a knowledge and respect for nature.
+The purpose of the gardens is the conservation and documentation of Catalan natural heritage and the promotion of knowledge and respect for nature.
 The Historic Botanical Garden is a smaller garden in the Foixarda section of Montjuic, behind the National Art Museum of Catalonia.
-The park is enclosed by steep slopes and located in a shady region, allowing for lower temperatures favored by Euro-Sierian species grown there.
+The park is enclosed by steep slopes and located in a shady region, allowing for lower temperatures favoured by Euro-Sierian species grown there.

 Seeking accommodation near this beautiful natural area?
 Take a look at our Apartments in Sants – Montjuic!